 A cardiologist is a doctor who has had extra training to treat problems of the heart and blood vessels.
 A cardiologist has at least 10 years of medical training.
-This includes 4 years of medical school, 3 years of training in internal medicine, and 3 or more years in other special training.
-He or she must then pass a test from the American Board of Internal Medicine.
+This includes 4 years of medical school, 3 years of training in internal medicine, and 3 or more years in other special training, specifically in cardiology and its related or subspecialty fields.
+He or she must then pass a test from the American Board of Internal Medicine in cardiology to be a board-certified cardiologist.

-This kind of doctor is not a person’s primary health care provider.
-Cardiologists only work with patients who need special heart-related care.
+This kind of doctor is not a person’s primary healthcare provider.
+Cardiologists only work with people who need special heart-related care, or have had heart-related conditions in the past.
 Other doctors may consult with them with questions about heart disease or other conditions.
-Your health care provider may refer you to a cardiologist if you have symptoms of heart or blood vessel problems.
-These may include shortness of breath, dizziness, and fluttering feelings in your chest.
+Your healthcare provider may refer you to a cardiologist if you have symptoms of heart or blood vessel problems.
+These may include shortness of breath, dizziness, fainting, chest pain, and fluttering feelings in your chest.

 A cardiologist diagnoses and treats diseases of the heart and blood vessels.
 These include: